Cross Stitch Apron with Drawstring Ties

 Start with a neutral solid, add a few special details, and in no time you can whip up a gorgeous chef-style apron for yourself or to give as a gift.
 Its classic one-piece cut is a great style for most body types.
 And the intricate cross stitch flower on the bib is done with a built-in machine embroidery design!
-So easy yet so functional.
+So easy yet so beautiful.

 The apron is fully lined; we used a linen blend for the exterior backed with a standard quilting weight cotton in a coordinating neutral print.
 The extra weight and drape of the linen allows the apron to hug your body and move with you as you cook.